HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Imports & Environments
 We assume `heasoftpy` and HEASoft are installed.
-The easiest way to acheive this is to install the [heasoft conda package](https://heasarc.gsfc.nasa.gov/docs/software/conda.html) into a conda environment with:
+The easiest way to achieve this is to install the [heasoft conda package](https://heasarc.gsfc.nasa.gov/docs/software/conda.html) into a conda environment with:
 ```sh
 mamba create -n hea_env heasoft -c https://heasarc.gsfc.nasa.gov/FTP/software/conda
 ```